tmengesh/Fetch-Restaurants/README.md

 # Fetch-Restaurants

-Fetch restaurants near you using Wolt's API
+Fetch restaurants near you using Wolt's API (MVVM + SwiftUI)